-31. (1) If the alleged mentally disordered person resides at a distance of more than fifty miles from the place where the Court is held to which the application is made, the said Court may issue a Commission to any sub-ordinate court to make the inquiry, and such subordinate court shall thereupon conduct the inquiry in the manner hereinbefore provided.
+31. Inquiry by subordinate Court on commission issued by the Court of Protection and proceedings thereon.- (1) If the alleged mentally disordered person resides at a distance of more than fifty miles from the place where the Court is held to which the application is made, the said Court may issue a Commission to any sub-ordinate Court to make the inquiry, and such subordinate court shall thereupon conduct the inquiry in the manner hereinbefore provided.